sysprog21/shecc/README.md

 * Generate executable Linux ELF binaries for ARMv7-A;
 * Provide a minimal C standard library for basic I/O on GNU/Linux;
-* The cross-compiler is written in ANSI C, bootstrapping on most platforms;
+* The cross-compiler is written in ANSI C, arguably running on most platforms;
 * Self-contained C language front-end and machine code generator;
 * Two-pass compilation: on the first pass it checks the syntax of statements and constructs a table of symbols, while on the second pass